 Executive Board+

 Members elected by the General Assembly of Members of the Association.
-The Executive Board can be constituted up to seven members and is currently composed of: Martin Hatebur (Chairman), Francesca Ariani, Elena Foster, Beat Lenherr, and Rolf Sachs.
+The executive board can be constituted up to seven members and it is currently composed of: Martin Hatebur (Chairman), Beat Lenherr, Rolf Sachs, Anne-Laure Zevi

 Artistic Director+